 While Wikileaks' actions are up for debate, this example shows that today's fiat money system can censor and block anyone at will.
 Be it for political, religious, or other reasons, the fact that this is possible should be a warning sign to anyone in favour of a free society.

-What does all the above has to do with cryptocurrencies?
+What does all of the above have to do with cryptocurrencies?
 Let's summarize briefly the state of our everyday money:

 See the problem?
 These issues have increasingly worried people and economists alike in the last decades, and the 2007-2008 financial crisis was a point of no-return for many.